carlosal1015/Xbooks/SECURITY.md

 [here](https://github.com/xsoft-technologies/Xbooks/security/advisories/new),

-maintainers would certainly look at your report and find a solution to it, but keep in mind that some vulneraabilities doesn't worth wasting time on; such reports will also gain respect but will be solved either by patch or automated fixes, in other however we try to solve it manually on branch [SecPatch](https://github.com/xsoft-technologies/Xbooks/tree/SecPatch);
+maintainers would certainly look at your report and find a solution to it, but keep in mind that some vulneraabilities doesn't worth wasting time on; such reports will also gain respect but will be solved either by patch or automated fixes, in other cases however we try to solve it manually on branch [SecPatch](https://github.com/xsoft-technologies/Xbooks/tree/SecPatch);
-so if this branch exists you that this project is under Security Patching phase!
+so if this branch exists you know that this project is under Security Patching phase!

 ### for more information checkout [Xbooks-docs](http://xsoft-technologies.github.io/Xbooks)